 There are two main categories of pain: nociceptive and neuropathic.
 Fibromyalgia doesn’t seem to fit well into either.
 The most familiar kind of pain is nociceptive, caused by damage to tissues and reported to the brain for assessment.
 When the reporting system itself is damaged — a pinched nerve, say — you get neuropathic pain.

 Maybe there are unknown lesions?
 Maybe someday we’ll know that fibromyalgia is caused by some kind of subtle damage to the nervous system.9 There are at least two theories of subtle lesions of this type.10 That would make it just another neuropathy after all, ho hum.

 Meanwhile, what do we call it?
 And other miserable pain problems (complex regional pain syndrome, irritable bowel syndrome) that arise from neurological dysfunction?
 No one has decided.
 File under “other.”
 FWIW, I favour “algopathic” pain: pathological perception/sensation.14 It’s the Greek way to say “pain disease.”
-For more naming possibilities, see The Basic Types of Pain.
+For more naming possibilities, see The 3 Basic Types of Pain.

 Some patients even feel pain when touched softly (allodynia [Wikipedia]), a terrible thing.
 Fibromyalgia is hell.